What size solar system is right for me?

 Many people ask the question – how many panels do I need?
 The answer can be very complex, or as we prefer, very simple.
 For residential systems we tend to install roughly 2 sizes.

-If you are a small household with 1-2 people and low power bills (less than $150 per month), a 2-3 kilowatt inverter and 8-14 panels should be sufficient.
+If you are a small household or apartment, with 1-2 people and low power bills (less than $150 per month), a 2-3 kilowatt inverter and 6-8 panels should be sufficient.

-If you are a larger household with electricity bills above $155 a month, you should consider a system comprising of a 5 kilowatt inverter and 16 – 22 panels.
+If you are a larger household with electricity bills above $150 a month, you should consider a system comprising of a 5 -10 kilowatt inverter and 15 – 30 panels.
+Increasingly we are seeing households install a 10kw inverter and 30 panels.
+This sized system still attracts a generous government rebate (approximately $4700 in 2024) and is useful if extra power is required for air-conditioning, electric vehicles and/or batteries.

 Onto the Technicalities: